 Free Checking Account

-First IB’s free checking account is a no-frills digital checking option.
+First Internet Bank’s free checking account is a no-frills digital checking option.

 Interest Checking Account

-Interest Checking is an interest-bearing checking account with a $10 monthly fee.
-To get around it, you’ll need to maintain a monthly balance of at least $500.
+Interest Checking is an interest-bearing checking account with a $10 monthly maintenance fee.
+You’ll need to maintain a monthly balance of at least $500 to get around it.

-The main draw of this account is its annual percentage yield (APY), which currently sits at 0.30%.
+The main draw of this account is its annual percentage yield (APY), which currently sits at 0.50%.
+This is higher than most interest checking accounts, but you must maintain an average $500 balance to earn interest.

 You’ll need an initial deposit of at least $100 to open an account, and you’ll also get $10 in ATM fee rebates per month.